Title: A Watcher's Word

 Robin spluttered back.
 “I watch out for all of them.
 They are all my responsibility.”
 He looked with a mixture of distain and pity at Giles.
 “Stay out of this.
 You really don’t want to win this argument.
 You wouldn’t want the prize on offer,” he added pointedly.

 “But Rupert doesn’t wish to stay out of it, because he cares for the Slayers so, despite the danger to himself.” de Groot found the whole situation terribly funny and addressed Giles.
 “So single minded in your loyalty.
 You really are a credit to your profession.
 But I think you should really be blaming your Miss Summers for that girl’s death.
 The child should never have been in this fight.
 She should be at home with her family, but this one’s interference with our magick changed all that.
 Instead of one powerful Slayer she created an army.
-An army that are being slaughtered daily as the frightened children they really are.”
+Yet an army that are being slaughtered daily as the frightened children they really are.”

 “We gave them a power they couldn’t hope to understand,” muttered Giles with more bitterness that Buffy thought he had about the situation.
 He’d been on board with her plan at the time.
+The words 'bloody brilliant' sprang to her mind.

 “We don't have enough resources to support them all yet,” Robin conceded, “Though if you lent more of a hand we might do better.
 You waltz in here now.
-Big man with the big gestures, seeking vengeance for about a Slayer you barely knew.
+Big man with the big gestures, seeking vengeance for a Slayer you barely knew.
 But where have you been this past year whilst we rebuilt the Council?
 When we needed your help the most?”

 Giles was surprisingly icy at Robin’s words.
 “You’re an accountant not a Watcher.
 You have some nice buildings and paperclips but you’ve had no training, no destiny, no Slayer.
 So back off, Wood.
 Buffy was my Slayer and I'm her Watcher.”